 Symbols of Beltane Festival

-- Flowers – particularly bluebells, primroses, and hawthorn flowers.
+- Flowers – Particularly bluebells, primroses, and hawthorn.

-- Deer – symbolizes the masculine energy of the Horned God.
+- Deer – Masculine vitality of the Horned God.

-- Female figures – symbolize the feminine energy of the Earth Goddess.
+- Female figures – The nurturing spirit of the Earth Goddess.

 Creating A Beltane Altar